firstcontributions/first-contributions/additional-material/git_workflow_scenarios/amending-a-commit.md

 # Amending a Commit

-What if you commit a change to your remote repository only to realize later that you have a typo in the commit message or you forgot to add a line in your most recent commit.
+What if you commit a change to your remote repository only to realize later that you have a typo in the commit message or you forgot to add a line in your most recent commit?
 How do you edit that?
 This is what this tutorial covers.

-## Changing a recent commit message after you have pushed to Github.
+## Changing a recent commit message after you have pushed it to GitHub.
 To do this without opening a file:
 *   Type in the ```git commit --amend -m "followed by your new commit message"```
 *   Run ```git push origin <branch-name>``` to commit the changes to the repository.